ptribble/jdk-sunos-patches/jdk16/jdk-jdk-16-21/README-sparc.txt

 interpreter_method_reg
 interpreter_method_regP

-Also add a no-op implementatiion like s390 of Matcher::supports_vector_variable_shifts()
+Also add a no-op implementation like s390 of Matcher::supports_vector_variable_shifts()

 In os_solaris_sparc.cpp, delete SignalHandlerMark (just like x86 had